Deep Feature Fusion for Mitosis Counting: Related Work

 Most of the latest most-efficient machine algorithms for mitosis detection have been deep learning-based since it is hard to manually design meaningful and discriminative features well enough to separate a mitosis from a non-mitosis due to the variation and complexity of the shapes.
 With a large number of labeled training images feature extraction is left to the DNN which is optimized using mini-batch gradient descent.
 Low level layers learn the low level features of the training images, while high level features are learned by the deep layers.
 Although data-driven models are more computationally expensive, they have the advantage of being able to detect features that cannot be represented by handcrafted features.

+Mitotic figures are ideal for CNNs with their high level features and textures.
+In fact, CNN methods were used to win the ICPR2012 \cite{icpr12}, ICPR 2014 \cite{icpr14}, and AMIDA 2013 challenges \cite{amida13} \cite{1}.
+These are three well-known mitosis counting competitions and were held at conferences.
+The datasets are publicly available and commonly used for research \ref{sssec:DS2}.
 For example, (Cireşan et al., 2013) used a feed-forward net made of successive pairs of convolutional and max-pooling layers, followed by several fully connected layers \cite{ciresan}.
-This approach achieved an F-measure score of 0.78, the winning score in the ICPR 2012 contest summarized in \cite{icpr12}, yet it requires multiple days for training and making it less clinically applicable.
+This approach achieved an F-measure score of 0.78, the winning score in the ICPR 2012 contest summarized in \cite{icpr12}, yet it requires multiple days for training and making it not clinically applicable.

 Additionally, (Albayrak et al., 2016) developed a CNN which uses a combination of PCA and LDA dimension reduction methods for regularization and dimension reduction process before classification of mitosis by an SVM \cite{Albayrak}.
 (Chen et al., 2016) propose a method combining a deep cascaded CNN to locate mitosis candidates and a discrimination model using transferred cross-domain knowledge, achieving an F1 score of 0.79 on ICPR 2012 \cite{chen}.
 (Wu et al., 2017) used deep fused fully convolutional neural network modified to combine low and high level layer together using to reduce over-fitting \cite{wu}.
 (Xue \& Ray, 2018) train a CNN to predict and encode a compressed vector of fixed dimension formed by random projections of the output pixels, achieving state-of-the-art results \cite{xue}.
-(Wahab et al., 2019) used a pre-trained CNN for segmentation and then a Hybrid-CNN for mitosis classification, achieving an F-score of 0.71 \cite{wahab}.
+(Wahab et al., 2019) used a pre-trained CNN for segmentation and then a Hybrid-CNN for mitosis classification, achieving an F-score of 0.71 on ICPR 2012 \cite{wahab}.

-There has also been a number attempts to combine the domain and learned characteristics to exploit the benefits of each.
-For example, (Wang et al., 2014) present a cascaded approach separately extracting each type of features for each sub-image region, achieving an F-score of 0.73 on ICPR 2012.
-Regions where the two individual classifiers disagree are further classified by a third classifier, and the final prediction score is a weighted average of the outputs of all classifiers \cite{combine}.
-(Malon et al., 2013) combines color, texture, and shape features from segmented mitosis regions with extracted by convolutional neural networks (CNN), achieving an 0.66 F-score \cite{malon}.